Adjunct Professor Annette Solman, Chief Executive

 Peter holds Bachelor degrees in Engineering and Science, a Master of Business Administration and a Juris Doctor.
 He is a Fellow and Chartered Professional Engineer with Engineers Australia and has significant commercial experience, admitted as a Solicitor in Queensland in 2003, NSW in 2004, England and Wales in 2008.
 Peter holds a current NSW legal practising certificate.

-Maggie is a senior executive director with experience in strategic and operational workforce and organisational development in the health and education sectors.
-Maggie’s passion is for excellence in contemporary education and access for rural communities to education opportunities.
+Maggie’s passion is for excellence in contemporary education and equity and access for rural health professionals to education opportunities.